Office of Research Development

 Ashley River Tower

 The Children's Hospital of South Carolina at MUSC is the largest and most comprehensive pediatric medical center in South Carolina.
 Our health system covers the state with an extensive network of physicians, health care professionals and services – all dedicated to children.
-The Children’s Hospital was ranked in the top 50 hospitals for children’s heart programs in U.S. News Media Group's 2013-2014 edition of America’s Best Children’s Hospitals, along with a first-time top 50 ranking for the pediatric nephrology and a second year showing for the pediatric gastroenterology program.
+MUSC Children’s Hospital has again been ranked as a “best hospital” for children’s heart and nephrology programs in U.S. News & World Report’s 2014-15 edition of America’s Best Children’s Hospitals.

 The MUSC Children’s Hospital is dedicated to enhancing the health of children throughout South Carolina and to providing an environment that supports excellence in pediatric patient care, teaching, and research.
 The Children’s Hospital offers a full range of age-specific care.
 It is South Carolina’s largest and most comprehensive pediatric healthcare center, offering the only Level III neonatal intensive care unit in the region and the only Children’s Emergency Department in South Carolina.
 MUSC Children’s Hospital consistently earns high rankings from American Health Magazine and Best Doctors of America.
 The health system consists of a comprehensive network of primary care physicians, specialists, surgeons, and service providers who provide a variety of services and programs, including the Child Life Program, Community Outreach, Emergency and Transport Services, Pediatric Burn Center, Prenatal Wellness Center, Transplant Programs, and Trident Area SAFE KIDS, as well as specialty care in more than two dozen medical, surgical and psychiatric areas.